babelouest/glewlwyd/docs/INSTALL.md

 ## Install as a service

 The files `docs/glewlwyd-init` (SysV init) and `docs/glewlwyd.service` (SystemD) can be used to run glewlwyd as a daemon.
 They are fitted for a Raspbian distribution, but can easily be changed for other systems.
 It's highly recommended to run Glewlwyd as a user without root access.
-Glewlwyd requires to be able to open a TCP port connection, a full access to the glewlwyd database, read access to the config file `glewlwyd.conf` and the installed `webapp/` folder (typically `/usr/share/glewlwyd/webapp`.
+Glewlwyd requires to be able to open a TCP port connection, a read/write access to the glewlwyd database, read access to the config file `glewlwyd.conf` and the installed `webapp/` folder (typically `/usr/share/glewlwyd/webapp`.

 ### Install as a SysV init daemon and run